unjs/unstorage/docs/content/2.drivers/cloudflare-kv-binding.md

----
-title: CloudFlare KV (binding)
+# CloudFlare KV (binding)

-description: Store data in Cloudflare KV and access from worker bindings.
+Store data in Cloudflare KV and access from worker bindings.
----

 ## Usage